Luxury England and Scotland travel: castles, gardens, and the UK beyond London

 Shakespeare’s hometown gets a full afternoon, with a lunch at the Royal Shakespeare Theatre’s Rooftop Restaurant with views over the River Avon, a behind-the-scenes theatre tour, and a guided walk through town full of fascinating stories about medieval life, old-fashioned sayings, and amusing anecdotes.
 It’s entertaining, not academic.

-Blenheim Palace, Windsor Castle, and the Grand Finale
+4. Blenheim Palace, Windsor Castle, and the grand finale

 Blenheim Palace, Oxfordshire